h3xar0n/my_security_plus/README.md

 * Host health checks
   - Network access control (NAC) solutions inspect clients for health after they connect to a network.
 * Agent vs. agentless
+* By utilizing NAC, each machine connected to an open wireless network could be checked for compliance and determine if it is a 'known' machine that should be given access to the entire network, or if it is an unknown machine that should be placed into an internet-only network (which would have no access to, say, the HVAC control system).
 #### Mail gateway:
 * Spam filter
   - Use whitelists and blacklists